gkrinker/VibeParse/log.md

 - Removed 'video' from FastAPI app description and reworded comments in code_render.py.
 - Confirmed no video-related code, imports, or bytecode remain in the backend or documentation (except for historical log and PRD entries).
 - Project is now fully focused on code explanations only.

+### 2024-06-XX: Ignore test_output/ and Remove Test Artifacts from Git Tracking
+- Added test_output/ to .gitignore to prevent test artifacts from being committed.
+- Removed all files in test_output/ from git tracking using git rm --cached -r test_output/.
+- Committed and pushed the cleanup to remote.
+- This ensures test output files are ignored in future commits and keeps the repository clean.